KarimKabbara00/Tournament-Management-System/README.md

     When a user wants to use the application, they must first run the Server Runnable.
-    Once the server interface has opened, the user can select to load from a file or start the Server, once the server is started then the user may open start either the Admin
+    Once the server interface has opened, the user can select to load from a file or start the Server, once the server is started then the user may start either the Admin
-    or Public applications.
+    or Public application.